-The idea for a boat which could cater for disabled and elderly passengers was conceived by the Acorns Day Centre in 1982.
+The idea for a boat which could cater for people living with disabilty was conceived by the Acorns Day Centre in 1982.
 It was in 1984 that a boat was purchased and the Friends of M.V.
 Freedom charity formed, as the organisation to administer and fund-raise to keep the boat running.

 The first boat operated for ten years with various skippers at the helm.
 After that time the existing boat could not reach the ever more stringent safety standards and in 1994 the present M.V.
 Freedom was purchased.
 Modifications were made to allow full wheelchair access and comfortable, secure seating.
 Further changes were carried out in early 2012 to enclose most of the deck area to make it more of an ‘all weather’ boat, so that passengers can be kept warm and dry, in inclement conditions.